-Climb Summary by PJAMM Ambassador Hernando Bermudez, Bellevue, WA:
+Climb Summary by PJAMM Ambassador Hernando Bermudez, of Bellevue, Washington:

-To control the effort, I remained seated for as long as I could at the beginning, but soon began alternating riding out of the saddle for several minutes and seating down when possible, stopping when I wanted to eat some panela and change out my drink bottles.
+To control the effort, I remained seated for as long as I could at the beginning, but soon began alternating riding out of the saddle for several minutes and sitting down when possible, stopping when I wanted to eat some panela and change out my drink bottles.
 The day was overcast from the start, and it eventually turned into a thick fog with some rain.
 With every turn that went by I gained more and more confidence that my legs would hold up and I would manage to conquer this monster.
-The thick tropical forest and rural farmhouses that lined the road provided a consistent experience throughout.
+The thick tropical forest and rural farmhouses that lined the road provided a consistently scenic and interesting experience throughout.
 As I approached the end of the climb it begun to rain in earnest, and I decided that I would stop at the top and drive to Guaranda rather than brave the cold and wet roads to complete the 0-5000m route.
-I ended up setting personal bests for average power over 2 and 3 hours on this ride which shows how important pacing was to survive.
+I ended up setting personal bests for average power over two and three hours on this ride, which shows how important pacing was to survive.